 Both men and women share these stroke symptoms:

 - Vision problems

 Additionally, women who are suffering from a stroke may experience the following:

 Taking control of your heart health needs to be a priority, changes in lifestyle and diet can help protect our heart from illness.

-However, even if we are healthy, we can still experience a cardiovascular episode, that is why at Altus Emergency Centers, we guarantee minimal wait times, and quality emergency medical care 24/7.
+However, even when healthy, we can experience a cardiovascular episode.
+That is why at Altus Emergency Centers, we guarantee minimal wait times and quality emergency medical care 24/7.